Can I Work With An Expired Green Card? Key Points

 If you filed your petition correctly and within the legal deadlines, your resident status will be automatically renewed for 48 months after your conditional Green Card expires.

-Until 2023, the granted extension period for pending forms I-751 and I-829 was 24 months.
-The new prolonged extension is valid as of January 11, 2023 for Form I-829 and as of January 25, 2023 for Form I-751.
+The new prolonged extension is valid as of January 11, 2023, for Form I-829 and as of January 25, 2023, for Form I-751.
 The aim for the longer extension period is to compensate for the long processing times that accumulated over the last year.

 You can use the receipt notice from USCIS about your status extension along with your expired Green Card as evidence that you are authorized to work in the U.S. and travel out of the country.